 What do we use this information for?

-We report annually to share the lessons and improvements from perinatal and child deaths in Victoria.
+We report annually to share the lessons and improvements from maternal harm and deaths in Victoria.

 Why do we collect information on SAMM?